scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 ### 2. The CSS Grid version

-To support the icon we'll create a new grid area definition for it, following the single-character pattern established in Layout.
+To support the icon, we'll create a new grid area definition for it, following the single-character pattern established in the layout component.
 The method we used to hide the icon content area in the fallback is still relevant and we will still use it.

     .ds_layout__icon {
         grid-area: i;
     }

-To create the CSS grid layouts for any breakpoints that differ from the default layout we create new `grid-template-areas` rules.
+To create the CSS Grid layouts for any breakpoints that differ from the default layout we create new `grid-template-areas` rules.
 Using the single-character pattern makes it easy to visualise how the template definition should be written.

     @include media-query(medium) {
         .my_layout--document {